VU-Programming/copp-skeleton/README.md

 # Tools
 You can install the goJASM assembler by executing `make tools`.
-This will download a goJASM aexecutable in the tools directory.
+This will download a goJASM executable in the tools directory.